sasithwarnakafonseka/UserRegistionWithFingerprint/README.md

-# UserRegistionWithFingerprint
+# User Registration With Fingerprint
-My first Year Project Using Java Student Registration and Attendants System with Fingerprint Authentication
+My first Year (2017) Project Using Java Student Registration and Attendants System with Fingerprint Authentication